-The WCRC proposes to complete a final design, obtain permits, and implement the stream restoration project along Town Branch in Bentonville, Arkansas.
-The restoration area consists of approximately 2,400 linear feet of restoration activity along Town Branch.
-The WCRC will collect additional data as needed to develop a final design that meets permitting requirements.
-The WCRC will conduct all work required to implement the stream restoration including materials procurement, contractor selection, construction oversight, and implementation of a site re-vegetation plan.
+The WCRC completed construction along Town Branch in Bentonville, Arkansas in January of 2019.
+The restoration area consisted of approximately 2,400 linear feet of restoration activity along Town Branch.
+The WCRC collected additional data as needed and developed a final design that met permitting requirements.
+The WCRC conducted all work required to implement the stream restoration including materials procurement, contractor selection, construction oversight, and implementation of a site re-vegetation plan.

 Before construction at Town Branch

-The over-arching goal of the work will be to construct a natural channel that is able to protect park and trail infrastructure, help to improve water quality, and improve the appearance of the City’s natural landscape.
-Bed features such as riffles and pools will be designed and constructed based on the stream morphology.
-Rock vanes and toe wood structures will be used to stabilize the streambanks and create aquatic habitat.
-Also, riparian areas will be re-vegetated with native species of plants and invasive vegetation will be removed.
+The over-arching goal of the work was to construct a natural channel that is able to protect park and trail infrastructure, help to improve water quality, and improve the appearance of the City’s natural landscape.
+Bed features such as riffles and pools were designed and constructed based on the stream morphology.
+Rock vanes and toe wood structures have been used to stabilize the streambanks and create aquatic habitat.
+Also, riparian areas are being re-vegetated with native species of plants and invasive vegetation will be removed as the project matures.

 Additional Project Photos